silo0074/CachyBoard/README.md

 # CachyBoard

-CachyBoard is a customizable on-screen virtual keyboard designed specifically for Wayland compositors (like KWin or wlroots).
+CachyBoard is a customizable on-screen virtual keyboard for Linux that works on Wayland and X11.
 It is built with C++, Qt 6 and LayerShellQt.

 ## Features